-We got an afternoon of DIY fun… and a pile of off-the-chart festive, creatively wrapped gifts!
+We got an afternoon of DIY eco-friendly gift wrapping fun… and a pile of off-the-chart festive, creatively wrapped gifts!

 And personally – I got to share my obsession with Furoshiki (the Japanese art of scarf or fabric wrapping) and fabric gift bags.
 The Green Child team keeps a Pinterest board filled with ideas for stylish gift wrapping with upcycled items or things you already have on hand, and while they may not be Instagram-worthy works of art, I’m always dreaming up fun themes for gift giving.

 So it was probably more fun for me than it was for the kids when Tara, our homeschool creative writing workshop leader, agreed to let us turn her yard into a gift wrapping station.

 And even though it doesn’t look like the holidays with kids in shorts and all the fresh greenery embellishments, we took these photos in November here in Florida.

 How to Get Started with DIY Eco-Friendly Gift Wrapping

 It was fun to watch the kids help each other wrap gifts Furoshiki style.
 They’d laugh at their first few attempts, and then celebrate or congratulate each other when they got it right.
 A couple of kids kept running off to find the perfect sprig of holly or wildflowers to add a little flair.

 Here’s a peek at how they wrapped their gifts.